Corynorhinus

 The genus Corynorhinus consists of the big-eared bats, or American long-eared bats.
-Only three species occur in the genus, all occurring in North America.
+Only four species occur in the genus, all occurring in North America.
 Members of this group were previously in the genus Plecotus, the long-eared bats, and were also then called lump-nosed bats.
 Populations of these species are generally uncommon and declining.
 Two subspecies, the Virginia big-eared bat (C. t. virginianus) and the Ozark big-eared bat (C. t. ingens) are federally endangered.